virtual-labs/exp-electro-mechanical-admittance-iitd/experiment/theory.md

 ### Theory

 The phenomenon of difference in the strain induced in the PZT patch from that in the host structure is called as shear lag effect.
 Figure 1 illustrates the process of actuation of a PZT patch by application of external voltage excitation.
-As can be seen from the figure, the displacement induced on the surface of the host structure (u<sub>o</sub>) is lesser than that in the PZT patch (u<sub>Po</sub>) more about shear lag effect, the user may refer the doctoral thesis of Dr. Sumedha Moharana (for more details <a href="http://web.iitd.ac.in/~sbhalla/thesispdf/sumedha.pdf">click here</a>).
+As can be seen from the figure, the displacement induced on the surface of the host structure (u<sub>o</sub>) is lesser than that in the PZT patch (u<sub>Po</sub>) more about shear lag effect, the user may refer the doctoral thesis of Dr. Sumedha Moharana (for more details <a href="images/sumedha.pdf" target="_blank">click here</a>).

 <center>